TheGoodlike13/liberty_or_death/README.md

 Excellent to see how many resources are out there!
 There's so many it's hard to choose one from them :D

-Well, if we're gonna need a virtual machine, it may as well be linux.
+Well, if we're gonna need a virtual machine, it may as well be Linux.
 I can't imagine the configuration on the liberty side would be any different because of the OS of the machine the Kerberos server is running on.
 And ultimately, that's the goal of this whole shebang.